 Address: 6600 Kardzhali, 41 Bulgaria Blvd.

-A significant number of enterprises and companies working in the non-ferrous metal industry, the machine building industry, the textile and clothing industry, the wood processing and furniture industry, the electrical engineering and food industry were established in the Kardzhali Municipality.
+A significant number of companies working in the non-ferrous metal industry, the machine building industry, the textile and clothing industry, the wood processing and furniture industry, the electrical engineering and food industry were established in the Kardzhali Municipality.
 80% of all enterprises are private, and only 14% are owned by the State and the Municipality.
 The registered enterprises working in the trade sector have the biggest share, while only 10.5% of the enterprises operate in the industrial sector.
 The companies have relatively modern equipment and highly qualified specialists.
 The huge deposits of perlite, bentonite and natural zeolites, 90% of the production of which is used in construction, cement industry and agriculture are a great source of riches.
-The natural resources are a good prerequisite for development of tourism.
+The natural resources and landmarks are a prerequisite for the growth of tourism.

 Perperikon Archaeological Complex

 Perperikon is a medieval fortress from the 6th-14th centuries, situated 15 km northeast of Kardzhali and standing on a rocky hilltop.
 It is one of the biggest Rhodope fortresses (12,000 sq. m.).
 The area is known as Dhzin Tepesi (The Mount of Ghosts).
 The complex includes a palace-sanctuary from the 6th-5th c.
 BC, a fortified Thracian fortress, a settlement and a round temple.
-It is believed that one of the capitals and residences of the Thracian kings was situated here.
-The palace had an L-shape form, 3-4 floors and 40 rooms.
+It is believed that one of the capital cities and residences of the Thracian kings was situated here.
+The palace had an L-shape, 3-4 floors and 40 rooms.
 Two corridors and 13 rooms have been preserved.
-One of the oldest megalithic monuments from the Thracian time has been completely cut into the rocks.
+One of the oldest megalithic monuments from Thracian times has been completely cut into the rocks.
 There, we find the Thracian testament that bears the memory of the god of wine - Dionysus.